lewisjones37/MSP2_to-do-list/README.md

 Responsive Design: Create a responsive layout to ensure a seamless experience across various devices, such as desktops, tablets, and smartphones.

+- Navigation and User-Friendly Design:

+Ensure a user-friendly and intuitive design for easy navigation and a positive user experience throughout the application.

+Back to Home Button: On the to-do list interface, provide a button or link to allow users to return to the home page, providing a straightforward way to access the main application page.

+Clear and Intuitive Icons: Use clear and intuitive icons for task interactions (e.g., checkmark for completed tasks) to enhance user understanding.

+Visual Cues for Actions: Provide visual cues or animations to indicate task completion or deletion for a more engaging user experience.

+Consistent Styling: Maintain consistent styling throughout the application, using colors, typography, and spacing that align with the application's visual identity.